tkamag/MOOC/Project03/README.md

 * `lr` - **learning rate**, continuous hyperparameters which is used to find better learning rate for the model.
 Range from 0.001 to 0.1

-* `epochs` - **Epochs**, is an integer parameter which is used when an ENTIRE dataset is passed forward and backward through the neural network only ONCE..
+* `epochs` - **Epochs**, is an integer parameter which is used when an ENTIRE dataset is passed forward and backward through the neural network only ONCE.

 Remember that your README should:
 - Include a screenshot of completed training jobs